Hindu Kush Himalaya

 • The HKH region is the source of ten large Asian river systems: the Amu Darya, Indus, Ganges, Brahmaputra, Irrawaddy, Salween, Mekong, Yangtse, Yellow River, and Tarim.

-• Contains diverse ecosystems: glaciers, alpine meadows, forests, wetlands, and grasslands.
+• Ecosystems: It contains a diverse ecosystem which includes glaciers, alpine meadows, forests, wetlands, and grasslands.

 • HKH may be divided into three main sections: the eastern Hindu Kush, the central Hindu Kush, and the western Hindu Kush, also known as the Bābā Mountains.